collegepulse/petitions/README.md

 About
 =========

 PawPrints is a web application for sparking change at RIT.
 Share ideas and influence decision making by posting petitions.
-The community votes on the petitions, and once a minimum threshold is reached, a response is issued by an appropriate representative or leader knowledgeable of the issue.
+The community expresses support for petitions by adding signatures.
+Once a minimum signature threshold is reached, notifications are dispatched to members of Student Government.
+As an issue evolves, SG posts incremental status updates.
+Once a final decision is made, a response is issued by either an SG representative or a member of the administration, or both.
+PawPrints is built using Meteor v1.0.

 Homepage:
 ![Homepage](../screenshots/screenshots/homepage.png?raw=true "Home Page")